byelenin/metricsnju/content/authors/yiwang/_index.md

 ---
 # Display name
-# title: Nelson Bighetti
+title: Yi Wang

 # Username (this should match the folder name)
 authors:
-- admin
+- yiwang

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-  role: Introduction to Econometrics
+role: Graduate Student

 # Organizations/Affiliations
 organizations:
 - name: Nanjing University
-#  url: ""
+  url: ""

 # Short bio (displayed in user profile at end of posts)
 #bio: My research interests include distributed robotics, mobile computing and programmable matter.